RAJ633/YouTube-Adviews-Prediction/README.md

 # About the Project :

 ## Cleaning of data (training and testing datasets were attached)
-Firstly, the data (train + test datasets) were rifined and cleaned before feeding them to the model for better results
+Firstly, the data (train + test datasets) were refined and cleaned before feeding them to the model for better results

 ## Training the model
 The various Regression models used in training the model are :
 1)Linear Regression model
 2)Support Vector Regressor model
 3)Decision Tree Regressor model
-4)Random Fprest Regressor model
+4)Random Forest Regressor model
 5)Artificial Neural Network model

 # Result of training